Remote working and working from home has become more than a trend - it's now a necessity for most companies all around the world.

 you can give about

 I think the thing with remote work that is slightly different is you really need to get use to the cadence of asynchronous working.
 And that’s because when people are stuck in their homes, which many of us are right now because of Covid, they tend to fall into their own natural rhythm.
 And this might be slightly different than an office schedule - some people tend to work a little earlier, some a little later.

 Also getting really use to over communicating.
 When I first started doing this a couple of years ago it felt really unnatural, but you learn that over communication is key in the virtual world.

-What tools have you found helpful to connect?
+What tools have

 I'm totally obsessed with Loom which I use to do screen recordings.
 Usually if I was sharing a document and you were sitting next to me, I’d be able to explain it to you really quickly but virtually we can't do that.
 So instead of sending a document without any context, with Loom I’ll generally add a two minute explanation so we can still have that verbal context to it.

 I also find verbal explanations are a lot easier and use less mental load over writing out everything.
 So using Loom is definitely a more natural way of communicating and a way to bring that natural rhythm back into the virtual world.

 to working in teams